Roseinfire/HtmlS/README.md

 Just go to the discussions and write how would you like to write html <br>
 or what features would you like to see in htmls. <br>
 Also you can write a layout to help create beautiful sites. <br>
-If you are optimization specialist welcome to the team.
+If you are an optimization specialist, welcome to the team.

 # Learn more
 ### About safety